White-winged dove: Taxonomy and systematics

 The white-winged dove is one of 14 dove species found in North America north of Mexico.
 The Zenaida doves evolved in South America, and then dispersed into Central and North America.

 English naturalist George Edwards included an illustration and a description of the white-winged dove in his A Natural History of Uncommon Birds, which was published in 1743.
 The dove was also briefly described by Irish physician Patrick Browne in 1756 in his The Civil and Natural History of Jamaica.
 When in 1758, Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the white-winged dove with all the other pigeons in the genus Columba.
 Linnaeus included a brief description, coined the binomial name Columba asiatica, and cited the earlier authors.
 The type locality is Jamaica.
 The dove is now placed in the genus Zenaida that was introduced in 1838 by French naturalist Charles Lucien Bonaparte.

 The West Peruvian dove used to be considered part of the white-winged dove species, but was split off as its own species in 1997 – though together they form a superspecies.

-The genus Zenaida was named for Zénaïde Laetitia Julie Princesse Bonaparte, the wife of Charles Lucien Bonaparte.
+The genus Zenaida was named after Zénaïde Laetitia Julie Princesse Bonaparte, the wife of Charles Lucien Bonaparte.
 The specific epithet asiatica means Asiatic, likely meant in reference to the Indies.
-The naming is erroneous, however, as a mistake of translation.
+The naming is erroneous, however, as a result of a translation mistake.
 It was intended to refer to Jamaica – in the West Indies, not the Indian subcontinent and its East Indies.